-Ellen DeGeneres and Portia de Rossi's Life-Altering Love Story
+Ellen DeGeneres and Portia de Rossi's Life-Altering Love Story - E!
+Online

 "We were meant to be together for that point in time, and, and then not, and I think she's found a great partner for her.
 I think they're really well matched."

+Both dedicated animal lovers, DeGeneres and de Rossi have also been doting moms to their various rescue pets, while DeGeneres' eponymous talk show was her other baby for 19 years.

-"It's the hardest job I've ever had, but it's the most satisfaction I've ever had, so I'm sure it's like being a mother," DeGeneres told People in 2005, when Ellen was only in its third season.
+"It's the hardest job I've ever had, but it's the most satisfaction I've ever had, so I'm sure it's like being a mother," DeGeneres told People in 2005, when The Ellen DeGeneres Show was only in its third season.
 "It challenges you every day."

+She's now a 32-time Emmy winner—one prime-time for writing from her 1990s sitcom Ellen, and 31 Daytime, including five for Outstanding Talk Show Host before she took herself out of the running in 2010.

+Rumors abounded that she might step down (or be canceled, in the actual TV sense) ahead of the 2020-2021 season amid an investigation into allegations of a toxic work environment behind the scenes at Ellen.
+Ultimately three producers were fired, but DeGeneres vowed to her staff—and her audience—to do better and pressed on, eventually setting her exit date for 2022.

-The fires were followed by killer mudslides that left 20 people dead in the Montecito area.
-DeGeneres and de Rossi had been back in their home for 10 days when they evacuated again.
+The fires were followed by mudslides that left at least 20 people dead in the Montecito area.
+The couple had been back in their home for 10 days when they evacuated again.

 They expressed their thanks to the heroic firefighters and other first responders who risked their lives during both disasters.